-After developing her reputation, Tula was approached with the famous international project, Playing for Change.
-With PFC, she joined her voice to the union and peace through music.
-She collaborated on 2 albums and 3 DVD’s of “songs around the world.”
+After developing her reputation, Tula was approached with the famous international project, Playing For Change.
+With PFC, she collaborated on 2 albums and 3 DVD’s of “Songs Around The World,” and became a member of the Playing For Change Band.
 Tula toured all around the world and performed in some of the most prestige stages and festivals a musician can dream of.
 Among them were NY Lincoln center, JF Kennedy center in Washington, Glastonbury festival, La Carouselle du Louvre, Teatro De San Carlo in Napoli, Byron Blues Fest, The Jay Lenno’s late night show as well as hundreds of other festivals, in more than nine years of intensive touring.

 Tula’s unique sound is derived from her deep roots as well as her deep immersion in the traditions of Latin American music.
 As well as her virtuosic ability as a singer, Tula has also mastered the guitar and the percussion as her secondary instruments.
 This incredible versatility allowed her to explore the different genres she created in, to their deepest levels.

-In 2016 Tula also started collaboration with electronic music producers such as the famous Junno Reactor (matrix movies) and Haim laroz (Zehava Ben) with this project, Tula is performing in some of the world’s biggest electronic music festivals.
+In 2016, Tula moved back to Tel Aviv after 11 years abroad.
+In Tel Aviv, she had immediately started collaborating with some of the countries most prominent world and jazz musicians, performing all around the country and collaborating abroad.
+Also in 2016, Tula also started a collaboration with electronic music producers such as the famous Junno Reactor (matrix movies) and Haim laroz (Zehava Ben) with this project, Tula is performing in some of the world’s biggest electronic music festivals.